Sakura Diaries: Other media

 A dating sim video game for the Sega Saturn called Sakura Tsuushin: ReMaking Memories was released in 1998 by Media Group.
 The player assumes the role of Touma Inaba as he tries to get into Keio University while dealing with romance relationships.
-Many of the cut scenes were taken straight from the anime series.
+Many of the cut scenes were taken straight from the anime.

 Sequel

-In February 2014, a sequel was announced called New Sakura Diaries in which a guy seeking a job in Tokyo is embraced by a girl who calls him "big brother".
+In February 2014, a sequel was announced called New Sakura Diaries in which a boy seeking a job in Tokyo is embraced by a girl who calls him "big brother".